 A second McNamara strip appeared briefly during this year entitled Tom McNamara Illustrated Stories.

 McNamara entered films as a title writer during this year, apparently beginning his career with the Edison company, for which we know of at least one acting job.

 By the end of this year, we find McNamara writing titles for Paramount.

 McNamara's tenure with Paramount ended by the early part of this year.
-After providing titles for at least one Realart film, he wound up at Hal E. Roach Studios, where he was hired as a writer.
+He moved to Hollywood during this year, and wound up at Hal E. Roach Studios, where he was hired as a writer.
 In this capacity, he was involved with Hal Roach's Rascals by the end of the year, and was probably involved in the very first episode, "Our Gang."